finance-quote/finance-quote/CONTRIBUTING.md

 - Included a VERSION comment just \*after\* the use module statements.
 - Added the module name in alphabetical order to the @MODULES or @CURRENCY\_MODULES variable in Quote.pm.
 - Added the module name in alphabetical order in the SEE ALSO section of the Quote.pm POD.
 - Created a well-named test file in the t/ directory, including a test that succeeds and a test that fails.
+PLEASE indicate where to find valid symbols if your test file contains symbols for securities that expire such as Funds.
+Failing tests will cause your module to be removed from Finance::Quote if it is too difficult for maintainers to find valid symbols for tests.
 - Ensure tests 00-store-date.t, 01-pod.t, 02-pod-coverage.t, 03-kwalitee.t, 04-critic.t, 05-data-dumper.t pass.
 - Added module information in alphabetical order to the Modules-README.yml file.
 - Add a quick description of the change/addition to the Changes file.
 Most recent changes at the top of the list.
 Add new lines just below the {{$NEXT}} label at the top of the file.